Cody-Learner/arch-inst/README.md

 <br>

-2021-04-04 UPDATE <br>
+2021-04-04 UPDATE: <br>

-Permenant WIP status <br>
+ * Permenant WIP status. <br>
-Pulled this out and dusted off the cobwebs to build a few test installs. <br>
+ * Pulled this out and dusted off the cobwebs to build a few test installs. <br>
-Cleaned things up a bit and removed of some testing/experimental stuff. <br>
+ * Cleaned things up a bit and removed of some testing/experimental stuff. <br>
-Set up network to use systemd-networkd and systemd-resolved rather than dhcpcd. <br>
+ * Set up network to use systemd-networkd and systemd-resolved rather than dhcpcd. <br>
-Setup custom systemd 'display.service' for fullscreen resolution console. <br>
+ * Setup custom systemd 'display.service' for fullscreen resolution console. <br>

-2018-11-23 [SOLVED] (logging below)   <br>
+2018-11-23: <br>

 Went with vipe of the moreutils package, combined with command grouping across functions, pipe with stderr, ( ie: |& ) and tee.
 However, using vipe was not without issues.
 It initially required a bunch of manual typing in nano to correct file paths, when implenented within a simple set of pipes.